willemmirkovich/HyperParameterAlgorithms/README.md

-# HyperParameterAlgorithms
+# Genetic Algorithm

-Python library that provides algorithms to find hyper-parameters for ML problems
+This is a genetic algorithm function for python